DreasL02/NeuralNetworkAccelerator/README.md

 The core of the design is the Systolic Array, which is a scalable and pipelined algorithm for fast matrix multiplication, also seen on Googles TPU [1].
-It allows us to perform the W * W efficiently.
+It allows us to perform the W * X operation in the layers efficiently.
 The array consists of NxN processing elements (PE).
 Each PE function as a multiplier and accumulator (MAC) unit implementing the following operation: